Oracle-Efficient Online Learning and Auction Design: Generalized FTPL and Oracle-Efficient Online Learning

 In this lemma, the first term measures the stability of the algorithm, i.e., how often the action changes from round to round.
 The second term measures the strength of the perturbation, that is, how much the perturbation amount differs between the best action and the initial action.
 The third term measures the aggregated approximation error in choosing $x_t$ that only approximately optimizes $\sum_{\tau=1}^{t-1} f(x, y_\tau) + \valpha\inprod\mGamma_x$.

-To bound the stability term, we require that the matrix $\mGamma$ be \emph{admissible} and the distribution $D$ be \emph{dispersed} in the following sense. \begin{definition}[$(\kappa,\delta)$-Admissible Translation Matrix] A translation matrix $\mGamma$ is \emph{admissible} if its rows are distinct.
-It is \emph{$(\kappa,\delta)$-admissible} if it is admissible and also: \begin{enumerate} \item the number of distinct elements within each column is at most $\kappa$, \item distinct elements within each column differ by at least $\delta$. \end{enumerate} \end{definition}
+To bound the stability term, we require that the matrix $\mGamma$ be \emph{admissible} and the distribution $D$ be \emph{dispersed} in the following sense. \begin{definition}[$\delta$-Admissible Translation Matrix] A translation matrix $\mGamma$ is \emph{admissible} if its rows are distinct.
+It is \emph{$\delta$-admissible} if it is admissible and distinct elements within each column differ by at least $\delta$. \end{definition}

 \begin{definition}[$(\rho,L)$-Dispersed Distribution] A distribution $D$ on the real line is $(\rho, L)$-dispersed if for any interval of length $L$, the probability measure placed by $D$ on this interval is at most $\rho$. \end{definition} In the next lemma, we bound the stability term in \Eq{stab+noise_approx} by showing that with high probability, for all rounds $t$, we have $x_{t+1} = x_{t}$.
 At a high level, since all rows of an admissible matrix $\mGamma$ are distinct, it suffices to show that the probability that $\mGamma_{x_{t+1}}\ne\mGamma_{x_{t}}$ is small.
-We prove this for each coordinate $\Gamma_{x_{t+1}j}$ separately, by showing that it is only possible to have $\Gamma_{x_{t+1} j} \neq \Gamma_{x_{t}j}$ when the random variable $\alpha_j$ falls in a small interval, which happens with only small probability for a sufficiently dispersed distribution $D$.
+We prove this for each coordinate $\Gamma_{x_{t+1}j}$ separately, by showing that it is only possible to have $\Gamma_{x_{t+1} j} \neq \Gamma_{x_{t}j}$ when the random variable $\alpha_j$ falls in a small interval, which happens with only small probability for a sufficiently dispersed distribution $D$.\footnote{ The proof of Lemma~\ref{lem:stability-approx} implies a slightly tighter bound of $2TN\kappa\rho$, where $\kappa$ is the maximum number of distinct elements in any column of $\mGamma$.
+Note that $\delta$-admissibility implies that $\kappa\le 1+\delta^{-1}$.}